Barbie History: The Development of the Barbie Dream House

 We hope to encourage more young female architects to flex their design muscles and just to have fun with architecture— Ting Li, Assoc.
 AIA LEED AP, and Maja Paklar Assoc.
 AIA, AIA Barbie Dream House Challenge winners

 It seemed that Barbie would never leave Malibu.
-But in February of 2013, Mattel dropped a bombshell...
-Barbie would be leaving the area (it was a seller's market, after all) and moving to a new location!
-The Malibu Dream House would be discontinued with a new advertising campaign preparing to be kicked off in the fall of 2013.
+But in February of 2013, Mattel dropped a bombshell: Barbie would be leaving the area (it was a seller's market, after all) and moving to a new location!
+The Malibu Dream House would be discontinued and a new advertising campaign would kick off.

-Despite still being the #1 doll fashion doll worldwide, sales of the beauty fell three fiscal quarters in a row during 2012.
+Despite still being the number one doll fashion doll worldwide, sales of the beauty fell three fiscal quarters in a row during 2012.
 What better time to turn the beat around?